mdesjardins/react-a11y-select/README.md

 * More tests (there basically aren't any right now)
 * Use Flow for typechecking
 * The double-use of `React.cloneElement` is not the most performant thing in the world, would like to fix that. :)
-* Need to convert the CSS to use BEM or something similar - I'm used to PostCSS modules but that seems like a bad choice for a component library like this one.
-Would like to try using CSS variables here, too.
-* There's still some styling work that needs to be done - e.g., the popup isn't always located in the right spot.
 * An `<OptGroup>` element would be nice.
 * Need to record a screencast of the screen reader in action.
-* Make the down-arrow-thing customizable.
 * A CI server would be nice once there are actually some tests in place.
+* Need to look at selecting a letter jumping in the list.
+* Add other callbacks?

 ## Was this project not quite what you were hoping for?
 Check out David Clark's awesome aria menubutton project: https://github.com/davidtheclark/react-aria-menubutton